kragen/dercuano/markdown/rsync-message-base.md

 service.

-The obvious question is how to handle things like streaming voice and video in a system like this: interests in data that doesn't yet exist.
+The obvious question is how to handle things like streaming voice and video in a system like this: interests in data that doesn’t yet exist.
-The answer is simply that you assign sequence numbers to the frames of streaming data ("ElRubius/videostream/d8s0g03402e/frame/3302") and the subscribers send interests for some window of sequence numbers that have not yet been produced, but which will be delivered to them when they have.
+The answer is simply that you assign sequence numbers to the frames of streaming data (“ElRubius/videostream/d8s0g03402e/frame/3302”) and the subscribers send interests for some window of sequence numbers that have not yet been produced, but which will be delivered to them when they have.
 As long as the window is large enough to compensate for